The High Level Trigger and Express Data Production at STAR: Reconstruction Software

-The Cellular Automaton (CA) is used in the STAR experiment to reconstruct the trajectories of charged particles produced in heavy ion collisions.
+The CA is used in the STAR experiment to reconstruct the trajectories of charged particles produced in heavy ion collisions.
 The main tracking detector, the TPC, registers charged particles as they pass through its gas volume and generates a sequence of space points (hits) along their paths.
 Each hit is characterized by three spatial coordinates ($x, y, z$), and the cylindrical geometry of the TPC, segmented into 24 sectors, defines a natural division for tracking.
 Most particles move outward from the point of interaction toward the periphery of the detector, so it is advantageous to handle hits in local sector-based coordinates.

-Due to the high particle multiplicity and the complex detector geometry, a sector-wise approach is used for the track finding, similar to the one used in the ALICE experiment~\cite{ALICE:2008ngc}.
+Due to the high particle multiplicity (up to 5000 per event) and the complex detector geometry, a sector-wise approach is used for the track finding, similar to the one used in the ALICE experiment~\cite{ALICE:2008ngc}.
 This method simplifies the combinatorial problem by restricting the initial search to within sectors before merging partial tracks across sector boundaries.
-Working in local coordinates further improves the accuracy of hit assignments and the stability of the reconstruction.
+Also, local reconstruction allows to improve the accuracy and stability of the method, because hit position together with its errors are defined in the local coordinate system.
+The position of the pad row sets a fixed hit coordinate (with zero error) along the radial direction of the sector center, that simplifies track propagation compared to the global track model.
+Since the majority of the particles are flying along the radial direction in the XY plane, operation in local coordinate system helps to minimize numerical issues.

 The CA Track Finder proceeds through several key steps.
 First, it identifies triplets -- groups of three consecutive hits -- without generating intermediate singlets or doublets, optimizing processing speed.
 Triplet formation includes competitive selection to ensure geometric consistency based on slope angles.
 These triplets are then subjected to an evolutionary selection process that retains a triplet only if it shares two hits with another triplet, effectively filtering out spurious candidates.
 To improve the reconstruction of low-momentum particles, an additional pass of triplet search is performed, excluding previously used hits, thereby capturing soft tracks more efficiently.
-Verified triplets are then extended into longer chains and fitted with a Kalman filter, which allows the construction of tracklets that tolerate a small number of missing hits.
+Triplets are extended into longer chains by propagation to the next pad row, searching hits intersecting with the track, and fitting with a Kalman filter, which allows the construction of tracklets that tolerate a small number (up to 4) of missing hits.